majosecasan/EDUSteam-ESSI/index.md

 - Design and evaluation of collaborative learning activities, development of assessment tools and rubrics, and integration of real-world cases in engineering education.

 ### Innovation in STEAM Teaching Methodologies
--Design of interdisciplinary learning experiences.
+- Design of interdisciplinary learning experiences.

 ## Publications
 [EDUSTeam-ESSI Publications](https://futur.upc.edu/EDUSteam-ESSI)